rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 `cargo doc` runs a tool distributed with Rust, `rustdoc`, to generate HTML documentation from these comments.
-To try this out locally, you can run `cargo doc --open`, which will build the documentation for your current crate (as well as all of your crate's dependencies) and open it in a web browser.
-Navigate to the `add_one` function and you'll see how the text in the documentation comments gets rendered.
+To try this out locally, you can run `cargo doc --open`, which will build the documentation for your current crate (as well as all of your crate’s dependencies) and open it in a web browser.
+Navigate to the `add_one` function and you’ll see how the text in the documentation comments gets rendered.

 Adding examples in code blocks in your documentation comments is a way to clearly demonstrate how to use your library.
-There's an additional bonus reason to do this: `cargo test` will run the code examples in your documentation as tests!
+There’s an additional bonus reason to do this: `cargo test` will run the code examples in your documentation as tests!
 Nothing is better than documentation with examples.
-Nothing is worse than examples that don't actually work because the code has changed since the documentation has been written.
-Try running `cargo test` with the documentation for the `add_one` function in Listing 14-1; you'll see a section in the test results like this:
+Nothing is worse than examples that don’t actually work because the code has changed since the documentation has been written.
+Try running `cargo test` with the documentation for the `add_one` function in Listing 14-1; you’ll see a section in the test results like this:

 ```test